Objective-Redux/Objective-Redux/README.md

 ## Compatible with React-Redux

 ### Migrate over time
 You can use Objective-Redux and React-Redux together.
-The ReduxRegister is a decorated store object and can be used to `dispatch`, `subscribe`, `getState`, and even `replaceReducer`&mdash;all without disrupting Objective-Redux controllers.
+The ReduxRegister is a decorated store object and can be used to `dispatch`, `subscribe`, `getState`, and even `replaceReducer`.
 Simply pass the ReduxRegister to the React-Redux provider and use it normally.

 See the <a href="https://objective-redux.github.io/Objective-Redux/use-with-react-redux.html">Use with React-Redux</a> topic in the documentation for more.